kurtosis/kurtosis.github.io/docs/_posts/2025-06-01-pass_at_k_scaling.markdown

 - The optimal temperature $$T^*$$ (that which maximizes $$\mathbb{E}[\text{pass@k}]$$) depends on $$k$$. $$T^*(k)$$ follows a power law over several decades of $$k$$.
     - This behavior arises because eval sets contain tasks of varying difficulties (a "difficult task" being one with a low $$pass@1$$).
 For a single task, $$T^*$$ is independent of $$k$$.
     - As $$k \rightarrow \infty$$, $$T^*$$ has an asymptotic upper bound that depends only on the single most difficult task in the eval set.
-For an infinite eval set with no hardest task, the power law scaling would continue indefinitely.
+For an infinite eval set (in other words, a task generating distribution) with no upper bound on task difficulty, the power law scaling would continue indefinitely.
 - **The scaling exponent of $$T^*(k)$$ is governed by the tail of the task difficulty distribution - not its mean or variance.** Gaussian, exponential, and power-law difficulty distributions yield qualitatively different $$T^*(k)$$ behavior, even when matched on the first two moments.
 Concretely, the $$k$$-exponent increases from 0.73 (Gaussian) to 1.05 (exponential), meaning temperature should scale roughly linearly with $$k$$ for exponential difficulty distributions but sub-linearly for Gaussian ones.
 The plots below show $$T^*(k)$$ curves for increasingly fat-tailed eval distributions (Gaussian < exponential < power law).

   <table>